kopytjuk/automotive-data-analysis-book/src/fundamentals/coordinate_systems.md

 </center></figcaption>

 For **right-handed** coordinates, the right thumb points along the z-axis in the positive direction and the curling motion of the fingers of the right hand represents a motion from the first or x-axis to the second or y-axis.
-When viewed from the top or z-axis the system is counter-clockwise.[^wiki_right_hand_rule] Robotic applications and frameworks such as ROS, use the right hand-rule.
+When viewed from the top or z-axis the system is counter-clockwise.[^wiki_right_hand_rule] Robotic applications and frameworks such as ROS, use the right hand-rule, see [^ros_rep103].

 For left-handed coordinates, the left thumb points along the z-axis in the positive direction and the curling motion of the fingers of the left hand represent a motion from the first or x-axis to the second or y-axis.
 When viewed from the top or z-axis the system is clockwise.[^wiki_right_hand_rule]